amsievert/dndnotes/mdFiles/Planes/Arborea/The Olympian Pantheon.md

 Regardless of their origin, they settled in Arborea alongside [[Harmonia]] and her [[Seldori]].
 The Olympians got along amicably with Harmonia, and the two forces divided Arvandor into their own realms of [[Seldoris]] and Olympia.

 The Olympian Gods were nowhere near as powerful as the [[Gods and Mythos|Aeonic Pantheon]].
-Because of this, the descendants
+Because of this, the descendants of the Olympians are seen across the planes as monstrosities.
+This monstrous opinion was only exacerbated after the death of the Pantheon.
+Upon losing their divinity, the Olympian descendants' bodies and minds deteriorated, turning them into true monsters.